EPA Hourly Continuous Emission Monitoring System (CEMS)

 A plain English explanation of the requirements of Part 75 is available in section 2.0 Overview of Part 75 Monitoring Requirements

-What does the original data look like?#
+What does the original data look like?

 EPA CAMD publishes the CEMS data in an online data portal.
 The files are available in a prepackaged format, accessible via a user interface, and also through the EPA Clean Air Markets API (which we use to produce archives of the data).

-Notable Irregularities#
+Notable Irregularities

-CEMS is enormous#
+CEMS is BIG

 CEMS is the largest dataset in PUDL, with hourly records for thousands of plants spanning decades.
 To make this large table more usable, we distribute the CEMS data using the Apache Parquet file format rather than SQLite.